ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 }
 ```

-Bear in mind that the default charset is the JVM's charset that could be different between systems.
+Bear in mind that the default charset is the JVM's charset that could be different between systems. \\
-So it is recommended to specify the default charset.
+That's why it is recommended to specify the default charset.
 {: .note}

 ### JsonFeature